Englishpump93/Town-Of-Chaos-/README.md

 Team: Crewmate<br>
 Basis: Crewmate<br>

-Bring the person back to life that you report.<br>
+Revives the first player that you report.<br>

 ### Kamikaze

 Team: Crewmate<br>
 Basis: Crewmate<br>

-When the Kamikaze dies they take their killer with them but watch out everyone can see your role when lights are out.<br>
+When the Kamikaze dies, they take their killer with them.<br>
+Watch out though, everyone can see your role when lights are out.<br>

 ### Dictator